 - Overall better emotional intelligence (EQ).

-Unfortunately, a virtual meeting space is not exactly the perfect environment to assess these skills.
+Unfortunately, a virtual meeting space is not exactly the perfect environment to assess these soft skills.

 After all, body language and other non-verbal cues are far easier detected in in-person interviews.